muarshad01/C-_Programming/section_21_lambda_expressions.md

     return 0;
 }
 ```

-* predicate lambda passes as a function pointer
+* A predicate lambda (or lambda) passed as a function pointer

-* a predicate is a c++ function that takes any number of arguments and returns
-a boolean value.
+* a predicate is a C++ function that takes any number of arguments and returns a boolean value.
 So, naturally it follows that a predicate lambda is a lambda that implements this function.

-* predicate lambdas are extremely important when using the standard template library functions and algorithms such as `sort` of `for_each` which require a predicate parameter.
+* predicate lambdas are extremely important when using the STL functions and algorithms such as `sort` of `for_each`, which require a predicate parameter.

 ***

 ## 269. Stateless Lambda Expression Demo - Part 1